October 23: Today in Royal History

 October 23, 1715 – Birth of Peter II, Emperor of All Russia in St. Petersburg, Russia

 In 1725, Peter I (the Great), Emperor of All Russia died at the age of 52 from a bladder infection without naming a successor.
 A coup arranged by Prince Alexander Menshikov proclaimed Catherine, Peter’s second wife, the ruler of Russia.
 Catherine I’s reign was only two years and even before her death, it was clear that the inheritance of Peter the Great’s grandson Peter could not be denied.
 Menshikov began to see this during the end of Catherine I’s reign.
-Through his efforts, Peter was named Catherine’s heir apparent, even though Catherine had two daughters of her own.
+Through his efforts, Peter was named Catherine’s heir apparent, even though Catherine had two daughters.
 In 1727, 43-year-old Catherine I, Empress of All Russia died of tuberculosis and 11-year-old Peter became Emperor of All Russia.
 On a frigid day, Peter II attended a parade.
 When he returned to the palace, he had a fever that developed into smallpox.
 On January 30, 1730, the delirious Peter ordered his sleigh to be readied so he could go see his sister Natalia who had died a little more than a year earlier.
 Fourteen-year-old Peter died a few minutes later.

 Unofficial Royalty: Peter II, Emperor of Russia

-October 23, 1849 – Birth of Sir James Reid, 1st Baronet, Queen Victoria’s Resident Physician 1881 – 1889 and Physician-in-Ordinary 1889 – 1901, also Physician-in-Ordinary to King Edward VII and King George V
+October 23, 1849 – Birth of Sir James Reid, 1st Baronet, Queen Victoria’s Resident Physician 1881 – 1889 and Physician-in-Ordinary 1889 – 1901, also Physician-in-Ordinary to King Edward VII and King George V, in Ellon, Aberdeenshire, Scotland

 Unofficial Royalty: Sir James Reid, 1st Baronet